shuffledandsorted/rct/docs/paper/quantum_rct.md

 52. Schuld, M., Sinayskiy, I., & Petruccione, F. (2014). *The quest for a Quantum Neural Network.*

-53. ChaosQuery & Cursor (2023). *Recursive Contract Theory: A Framework for Emergent Program Structure.*
+53. ChaosQueery & Claude-Cursor (2023). *Recursive Contract Theory: A Framework for Emergent Program Structure.*